liujiyaoFDU/FreeTumor/README.md

 After synthesis training, we use the generative model for tumor synthesis during segmentation training.
 For the parameters of segmentation training:

-- data: 'lits', 'panc', 'kits'.
+- **data**: 'lits', 'panc', 'kits'.
 Training different segmentation models for different types.
-- task: 'onlylabeled' or 'freesyn'. 'onlylabeled' means the baseline, training with only real tumors.
+- **task**: 'onlylabeled' or 'freesyn'. 'onlylabeled' means the baseline, training with only real tumors.
-- use_ssl_pretrained: whether use pre-trained models.
+- **use_ssl_pretrained**: whether use pre-trained models.
 Optional, just want to advertise our work [VoCo](https://github.com/Luffy03/Large-Scale-Medical).
 You need to download our [pretrained model](https://huggingface.co/Luffy503/VoCo/resolve/main/VoCo_B_SSL_head.pt?download=true) and place it as './pretrained/VoCo_B_SSL_head.pt'.
-- baseline_seg_dir: the path to the baseline segmentation model, serving for tumor quality control in segmentation training.
+- **baseline_seg_dir**: the path to the baseline segmentation model, serving for tumor quality control in segmentation training.
-- TGAN_checkpoint: the path to the generative model.
+- **TGAN_checkpoint**: the path to the generative model.

-We initially provide a baseline segmentation model and a generative model (trained on 2K data), you can download them [here].
+We initially provide a baseline segmentation model and a generative model (trained on 2K data), you can download them [here](https://huggingface.co/Luffy503/FreeTumor).

 **Synthesis visualization**: codes to save offline datasets for visualization can be found under '/Syn_data'.
 You need to modify the data path and the path to save your results.
 In addition, you need to make sure the organ labels as:
 ```